 Overall, perhaps the single most important aspect of this year is pupil’s increasing independence and confidence in what they can achieve at school.
 We will encourage all pupils to start to think about their own learning.
 They will need to make decisions on how to present work, how and when to complete homework, and how to learn best.
 We encourage questioning across all areas of the curriculum and hope to develop more critical thinking.

-Year Four is the end of Lower Key Stage Two so we want to ensure pupils are ready for the next step in their education.
+Year 4 is the end of Lower Key Stage 2, so we want to ensure pupils are ready for the next step in their education.